-Although I didn’t like the more common style of tent cot (I had trouble with ventilation and even dangerously spiked my C02 levels one night), if the Ozark Tent is not available I would use this style again, but with caution with ventilation.
+Although I didn’t like the more common style of tent cot (I had trouble with ventilation and even dangerously spiked my C02 levels one night).

-The Winterial brand is a brand I have done well with, though it was the Camp Rite brand that I tried in this style.
+It was the Kamp Rite brand that I tried in this style.
 The Camp Rite brand does have a two-person version.

 Downsides of Cot Tents